jishjish/proton/README.md

 # Proton

-Crypto data is ubiquitous, "free", and public... yet it is largely unusable if trying to reference at scale. <br>
+Crypto data is ubiquitous, "free", and public... yet it is largely unusable if trying to reference at scale.
-Proton sets out to create highly specialized compression algorithms for common datasets on a "column by column" approach. <br>
+Proton sets out to create highly specialized compression algorithms for common datasets on a "column by column" approach.
 Proton will evenetually morph to a Rust crate, but for now is in alpha/early development.

 ## Why Proton?